German Evangelical Alliance: History

 The German Evangelical Alliance (EAD) has been active in Germany since 1851.

 At present the EAD has affiliated members who are connected to the EAD organisation itself or welfare services which are a part of the EAD.

 Before 1990 there were two separate organisations which had existed since the division of Germany.
 The GDR had the Evangelische Allianz in der DDR and West Germany had the Deutsche Evangelische Allianz e.
 V., based in Stuttgart.

 In the course of German reunification, both organisations also merged.
 The offices of the Deutschen Evangelische Allianz were in Stuttgart until November 2004.
 With a tight budget, the organisation moved to Bad Blankenburg.

 Today the German EAD is a state-approved organisation (eingetragener Verein or e.V.), with a conference center, recreation home and hotel.
-It is represented in the Bundestag (German parliament) by Wolfgang Baake as Commissioner of the German EA.
+It was represented in the Bundestag (German parliament) by Wolfgang Baake as Commissioner of the German EA.

 There are 1,200 local churches, free churches or free groups who support the alliance.

 Deputies of the Evangelische Allianz meet once a year in Bad Blankenburg for the Alliance Conference (Allianzkonferenz).

 The affiliated Institute for the Issue of Islam (Institut für Islamfragen) provides information about Islam from a Christian point of view.